metallb/metallb/website/content/configuration/k3s.md

 ## Conflicts with K3s' own LoadBalancer implementation

-K3s come with its own service load balancer named Klipper.
-You need to disable it in order to run MetalLB.
+K3s comes with its own service load balancer named Klipper.
+You need to disable it or use [loadBalancerClass](https://metallb.universe.tf/installation/#setting-the-loadbalancer-class) in order to run MetalLB properly.
 To disable Klipper, run the server with the `--disable servicelb` option, as described in [K3s documentation](https://rancher.com/docs/k3s/latest/en/networking/).

-As an alternative to disabling Klipper-LB you can configure MetalLB to only recognizes services that have been configured with a specific `loadBalancerClass` attribute, as described by the [installation documentation](https://metallb.universe.tf/installation/#setting-the-loadbalancer-class).
+Alternatively, you can leverage loadBalancerClasses so MetalLB only recognizes services that explicitly ask for it.

 For example, if you run the MetalLB `controller` and `speaker` pods with `--lb-class=metallb.universe.tf/metallb-class`, you can then directly reference this class in your services: